 Simply but carefully pour some of it on the part you’re cleaning, let it do its magic for a few minutes, and then wipe it with a clean piece of cloth.

 There isn’t a specific time after which you should take your CPU cooler off, remove the old thermal paste, and apply the new.
-Truth is, even after a whole year or two, the performance won’t improve at all.
+Truth is, even after a whole year or two, the performance will not decrease at all.
 In fact, simply cleaning out your PC is more beneficial than re-apply the paste.

 So, if you’re bored, you may change the heat sink compound whenever you’re cleaning your computer, but unless it’s been over five years or so, there really is no need.